CarloAntonio/Roogle/README.md

 7. Go to "sass" folder -> "dist" folder
 8. Open either "index.html" or "modal.html"

-### Design Notes:
-1. Nutrient items on small screen sizes are double column instead of single column.
-Thought it looked cleaner this way and took up less vertical space (meaning less user scrolling), so I went with the two column approach.
-2. Floating action button was added to exit modal, not in original sketch design
-3. Spaced and sized input elements further apart (used 44px minimum apple recommendation) so users on hand held devices can easily choose the right element

 ## UI via HTML/Bootstrap
 This section demonstrates my capacity to develop with the following technologies:
 * HTML/CSS